FAQ: Academic Support Services

-Depending on the type of tutoring you need, you will be scheduled with an Academic Advisor or Peer Tutor.
-Peer tutors can provide discipline-specific tutoring in all areas, as well as general guidance with the online learning tools.
-Contact us at email@example.com.
+Depending on the type of tutoring you need, you will meet with an academic advisor or peer tutor.
+Peer tutors can provide discipline-specific tutoring in all areas, as well as general guidance with online learning tools.
+Contact us at firstname.lastname@example.org for more information.

 Can I schedule weekly tutoring as well one-time tutoring appointments?

-The Advising Period begins March 30, and you will receive Registration information to your UArts email.
-Registration will open April 20.
-Academic advisors will contact their advisees about planning their schedules and making appointments during advising.
+The advising period begins Nov.
+9, and you will receive registration information via your UArts email.
+Registration will open Nov.
+30. Academic advisors will contact their advisees about planning their schedules and making appointments during advising.

 How are you conducting appointments for resume reviews, job search assistance, etc.?

-We are able to offer virtual appointments via webchat (Google Hangouts/Meet or Zoom) or a phone call.
-To schedule a virtual appointment, visit www.uarts.edu/careerappointment.
+We are able to offer virtual appointments via webchat—Google Hangouts or Meet or Zoom—or phone.
+To schedule a virtual appointment, visit uarts.edu/careerappointment.

-I’m interested in doing an internship this summer or upcoming fall semester.
+I’m interested in doing an internship this springor upcoming summer.
 What is the process I need to follow to find an internship and register to earn credit?

-Note that because UArts will continue educating remotely throughout the summer to help our community stay safe and healthy, students with internships must follow whatever restrictions or mandates are in place for the geographic location of their specific internship.
-There might be some internships that can take place in person/onsite, but in other locations, such opportunities must remain remote until restrictions are lifted.
+Note: Because UArts will continue educating remotely to help our community stay safe and healthy, students with internships must follow whatever restrictions or mandates are in place for the geographic location of their specific internship.
+There might be some internships that can take place in person or onsite, but in other locations, such opportunities must remain remote until restrictions are lifted.
 If restrictions are adapted or lifted in geographic regions where students are interning remotely, interns in those areas might be able to turn remote internships into in-person experiences.
-We urge all students to stay up-to-date on their area’s stay-at-home mandate to determine how they can proceed with their internship.

 I applied for the Summer Fellows Program.
 Is it still happening?